PaddlePaddle/PaddleNLP/docs/get_started/quick_start_ENG.md

 >>> ernie_model = paddlenlp.transformers.ErnieModel.from_pretrained(MODEL_NAME)
 ```

 Load the fine-tuned net of ERNIE that is specialized for text classification.
-As long as you specify model names and categories of text classification, you will define the nets.
+As long as you specify model names and categories of text classification, you can define the nets.

 ``` {.}
 >>> model = paddlenlp.transformers.ErnieForSequenceClassification.from_pretrained(